 by Dr. David White

 Nazi ideology’s historical roots predate the founding of the Party in 1920, but contemporary contributions to its thought also developed outside its ranks in the interwar years, notably among Germany’s upper-middle classes.
-One such grouping was high-ranking managers within German business and industryt.
+One such grouping was high-ranking managers within German business and industry.
 This article is an edited version of a talk given to the Open History Society in April 2022.

 Much of Nazi ideology was defined by what it opposed.
 The list is long.
 National Socialism was anti-Semitic, anti-Communist, anti-Socialist, anti-liberal, anti-parliamentarian, anti-democratic, anti-Weimar Republic, anti-Versailles Treaty, anti-intellectual and anti-Christian; it was hostile to freemasons, homosexuals, Gypsies, the mentally ill and the physically handicapped.
 After March 1933, freedom of speech, association and expression in print and film were abolished.
 Furthermore, the very concepts of equality before the law and impartiality of due process were undermined.
 The SS, the Gestapo and the Nazi Party had their own court systems, while use of ‘preventive custody’ allowed Nazi functionaries to incarcerate people indefinitely without trial in concentration camps.
 At a deeper level, National Socialism distrusted the judicial system itself, viewing it as an inflexible bureaucratic structure potentially impeding the execution of political and ideological policies…